PrincetonUniversity/IBDmix/README.md

 and the product of this value with the allele frequency.
 Default: 2
+- __-i, --inclusive-end__
+A switch to change the default behavior of the end position.
+By default, the reported end will be the next position in the genotype file which produces a decreasing LOD.
+It corresponds to the region of [start, end).
+With inclusive end set, the reported end is the last position with increasing LOD, or [start, end].
+- __-t, --more-stats__
+A switch to report additional region-level statistics.
+Additional columns include:
+  - sites: total number of sites in genotype file in region
+  - mask and maf: sites which are both in the masked region and fail MAF cutoff
+  - in\_mask: sites in the mask but pass MAF
+  - maf\_low: sites failing MAF with low frequency
+  - maf\_high: sites failing MAF with high frequency
+  - rec\_2\_0: sites failing mask or MAF but still considered due to a genotype of 2 in archaic and 0 in modern
+  - rec\_0\_2: same as rec\_2\_0 but with 0 in archaic and
+       2 in modern

 #### Summary
 Once a run of `ibdmix` completes, it is informative to filter the results